Financial

 Earning Mana – Gameplay

 There are a few ways to earn Mana, but let me start with my favorite and what I think is the most unique: playing mobile games.
-In the app, you can choose to link select games to Mana and earn rewards points for daily play — 1 point per game played daily for basic users and 5 points per game played daily for Pro customers.
+In the app, you can choose to link select games to Mana and earn rewards points for daily play — 1 point per game played daily for Lite users and 5 points per game played daily for Pro customers.

 This list currently includes: